articles

 Spring Break Boredom Busters from A to Z

-For most schools in Douglas County, Spring Break is March 13-17.
-If you're staying local, we've got 26 ideas to help you find your family fun®!
+For most schools in Douglas County, Spring Break is March 18-22.
+If you're staying local, we've got 26 ideas to help you find your family fun!

 ART ENCOUNTERS!
-The celebrated outdoor public art program features 26 pieces by 14 artists in public places throughout Castle Rock, Highlands Ranch, Lone Tree, Parker, and Roxborough.
+The celebrated outdoor public art program features dozens of pieces by local artists in public places throughout Castle Rock, Highlands Ranch, Lone Tree, Parker, and Roxborough.

 CARE FOR OTHERS!
 Make Blessing Bags to distribute to the homeless.
 Host a get-together of friends and families and make it a playdate!
 It's a great way to involve children in community service.

 ENGAGE YOUR IMAGINATION!
 Our Douglas County Libraries have the most entertaining and imaginative indoor play areas!
-Playscapes include The Market at Highlands Ranch, Playful Pets animal clinic and grooming spa at Lone Tree, Little Letters Post Office at Castle Pines, U-Fix-It Pit Stop auto shop in Parker, and Mission Control at Roxborough.
+Playscapes include Little Letters Post Office at Castle Pines, The Ranch in Castle Rock, The Market at Highlands Ranch, Playful Pets animal clinic and grooming spa at Lone Tree, U-Fix-It Pit Stop auto shop in Parker, and Mission Control at Roxborough.

 FLY A KITE!
 Follow our instructions to make your own paper kite, then wait for a windy afternoon to test it out.
-It's Colorado in the springtime... we don't think you'll have to wait too long!
+It's springtime in Colorado, so we don't think you'll have to wait too long!

 INDOOR PLAYTIME!
-We've rounded up a baker's dozen of our favorite indoor play places for kids of all ages!
+We're featuring 16 of our favorite indoor play places for kids of all ages!

 JIGSAW PUZZLES!
 We recently discovered an unopened puzzle in our house and spent a day putting it together with my 91-year-old grandmother.
 But you don't have to devote a day... set up a card table in the corner of your family room and add a piece or two at a time.